A Tiny Fund Has Scored A Historic Win Against ExxonMobil Over The Future Of Oil

 This vision of the future is increasingly at odds with the goals espoused by world governments and the pathways laid out by organizations like the International Energy Agency.

-Exxon regards those goals and pathways as unrealistic, skeptically noting that some plans for fighting climate change would require people to immediately adjust their home thermostats and take significantly fewer flights, behavioral changes the company does not believe likely enough to factor in to its business planning.
+Exxon regards those goals and pathways as unrealistic, skeptically noting that some plans for fighting climate change would require people to immediately adjust their home thermostats and take significantly fewer flights.
+Those are behavioral changes the company does not believe likely enough to factor in to its business planning.

 The vote to defy management and add two dissident members to the board represents a repudiation of that philosophy.